 I know he will grow into this room with time, and these pieces, especially the dresser will last for years.

 We have already had so many sweet moments in his special place.
-I am not a designer by any means but putting together my sweet children’s rooms has always given me such calm.
-I want these spaces to be their shelter, their resting place, their creative spot to dream.
+I am not a designer by any means but putting together my sweet children nursery has always given me such calm.
+These spaces to be their shelter, their resting place, their creative spot to dream.

 I find myself escaping to his little corner often throughout the day.
 Sometimes I even take my laptop upstairs and work while listening to the sweet sounds of his breath.